03Anmol/AUTO_ANNOTATION_USING_KEYPOINT_YOLO/README.md

-# AUTO_ANNOTATION_USING_KEYPOINT_YOLO
+# AUTO_ANNOTATION_USING_HUMAN_KEYPOINTS
-you can you it for auto annotation for yolo using keypoints this script is for human auto annotation using keypoints you can change it according to your need
+we can annoate our data for person upper and lower body using keypoints you can change it according to your need